 Manish Nagaraj

-Purdue University, Nano(Neuro) Electronics Laboratory.
+Uber Technologies, Purdue University, Nano(Neuro) Electronics Laboratory.

 Profile_pic.jpg

-Across these projects, the common thread is data efficiency for large models: selecting informative subsets, scaling training under real-world constraints, and making models usable in settings like federated learning, robotics, and resource-limited hardware.
-Broadly, I’m interested in techniques that make foundation models, LLMs, vision models, and multimodal systems, more compact, accurate, and deployable in real applications.
+Across these projects, the common thread was data efficiency for large models: selecting informative subsets, scaling training under real-world constraints, and making models usable in settings like federated learning, robotics, and resource-limited hardware.

 News